Why the Vancouver Seawall is My Happy Place

-Each spot along the Seawall has its own unique sights and sounds: the colour of cherry blossoms; the craftiness of crows; the poignant dedication plaques on benches and the sudden sound of the blues from a lone harmonica.
+Each spot along the Vancouver Seawall has its own unique sights and sounds: the colour of cherry blossoms; the craftiness of crows; the poignant dedication plaques on benches and the sudden sound of the blues from a lone harmonica.

 Everywhere, there are photographers, all hoping to capture that perfect picture of sun, sea and sand, some with lenses that stretch out a country mile.
 Whether pausing by the giant inukshuk or passing by the shimmering, jagged wall of glass-and-steel condos, where seaplanes take off, they search for that bit of visual drama.

-Vancouver Seawall Sights: The Siwash Rock
+The Siwash Rock

-Sunsets are particularly inviting.
+Vancouver Seawall sunsets are particularly inviting.
 Lovers pose for golden-coloured selfies, friends pause by Siwash Rock, families watch from the shoreline or the deck of a sailboat.
 One time, a solitary yoga enthusiast in a classic “tree pose” stood immobile and picture-perfect against the backdrop of a coral sky.